ovimihai/redis-ru101-course-notes/Week-5.md

 2. If the reservation is successful, create a new purchase with an initial state of RESERVE
 3. Wait for user payment information
 4. If the ticket hold has not expired, then transition the purchase to AUTHORIZE
-5. If the credit card purchase is cussessful, then complete the purchase by permanently reserving the seats and transitioning the purchase to COMPLETE
+5. If the credit card purchase is successful, then complete the purchase by permanently reserving the seats and transitioning the purchase to COMPLETE

 ![ticket flow](media/image-42.png)